Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Results

-{\it Application to Earth-space communications.--} It is interesting to compare our protocol with the remarkable satellite-based entanglement distribution demonstrated in~\cite{Yin_Science_2017}.
-There, an SPDC source pumped by a CW laser generated spaceborne Bell pairs at random times, which were next sent by a downlink channel to two mutually remote stations on Earth.
-The entanglement between the stations was verified by a Clauser--Horne--Shimony--Holt Bell test.
-However, this scheme was based on postselection and thus, on the fair sampling hypothesis.
-Due to losses, only one Bell pair from ca.\ $10^6$ reached the stations per second.
-The rate of the source was estimated by a classical weak measurement (0.01\% of the beam).
-A classical two-way communication between Alice and Bob was necessary to discard the cases when only one of the stations received a photon.
-The single-photon detectors used could not discriminate between single- and multiphoton inputs.
+The robustness to extreme losses of our protocol makes it ideal for deployment in a satellite-based quantum communications scheme where entanglement is distributed between two remote locations on Earth and employed for quantum key distribution.
+Our protocol has the potential to outperform state-of-the-art demonstrations based on the distribution of two-photon Bell pairs, such as those reported in \cite{Yin_Science_2017} and \cite{Yin_Nature_2020}.
+There, an SPDC source pumped by a continuous wave laser generated space-borne Bell pairs at random times, which were next sent by a downlink channel to two stations on Earth separated by nearly 1200\kern.25emkm.
+The entanglement between the stations was verified by a CHSH Bell test under the fair sampling hypothesis.
+Moreover, only approximately two Bell pairs out of $5.9\times10^6$ reached the stations per second.
+The receiving stations had to be synchronized by the beacon laser and classical two-way communication between Alice and Bob was necessary to discard the cases when only one of the stations received a photon.

-In contrast, in our protocol Alice and Bob each create locally an SV state.
-Their sources can be synchronized offline by e.g.\ precise clocks.
-A Bell measurement station, e.g.\ located on a satellite, performs a conditional state preparation.
-It acts as a central authority which broadcasts via a classical downlink if Alice and Bob share an entangled state.
-Thus, neither communication between the parties nor filtering out the vacuum or the higher-order emissions is required.
-In an actual Earth-space quantum communications implementation, a success rate of Alice and Bob sharing an entangled state is expected to reach 1.6\kern0.25emHz~\cite{SM} compared to 0.54\kern0.25emHz found in~\cite{Yin_Science_2017}.
-Moreover, the protocol in a form of a delayed-choice experiment frees the parties from the use of quantum memories and allows them to minimize losses in the signal modes.
+In contrast, in our protocol both Alice and Bob create locally an SV state.
+Their sources can be synchronized offline similarly to entanglement swapping schemes.
+A third party, Charlie, is located on a satellite and performs conditional state preparation.
+He acts as a central authority who broadcasts via a classical downlink if Alice and Bob share an entangled state.
+Thus, direct communication between Alice and Bob is not required to generate the entanglement, although for QKD some one-way communication is still necessary to perform information reconciliation.
+Most importantly, in a satellite-based approach, the improved scaling $O(\sqrt{\eta})$ is more significant.
+For example, in \cite{Yin_Nature_2020}, two Bell pairs reach the ground stations per second, whereas for similar atmospheric losses (40 dB between ground and satellite, 80 dB summed losses) and $g=0.1$ in our scenario, we estimate 160 successful entangled states to be generated per second.

-An important feature of this scheme is that it allows Alice and Bob to perform a Bell test on the whole ensemble of the prepared states without sampling them.
-This, combined with the use of photodetectors of high efficiency closes the detection loophole and paves the way to performing a genuine loophole-free Bell test~\cite{Stobinska2011,Peres1997,ZeilingerTES}.